August 2023: BPS registered test

-Find extra resources on the ESB, including introductory videos by the authors and a white paper with case studies here.
+Find extra resources on the ESB, including introductory videos by the authors, the BPS test review and a white paper with case studies here.

 The ESB a primarily non-verbal clinical assessment tool suitable for use with children aged 2-5 years and from diverse language backgrounds.
 It is a battery of three subtests assessing sociocognitive skills known to be associated with language development and impaired in children with social communication difficulties and ASD.
 The subtests measure social responsiveness, joint attention and symbolic comprehension to identify deficits in key sociocognitive skills and help early years professionals target their intervention strategies appropriately.

 The ESB builds on and supports clinical observations by providing a theoretically-driven, evidence-based measure that is:

 The ESB is a portable assessment in an easy-to-carry case containing more than 60 toys and objects designed to engage young children.

 The assessment is quick, taking 15 minutes or less to complete, and comprises three subtests outlined below:

 A virtual training course is available through City, University of London.
 While not compulsory, completion of this self-directed learning course will help qualified practitioners to incorporate the ESB into their practice.